zenodavids/Metacrafters-Assessment/Blockchain/Solidity/2-intermediate/frontend-integration/README.md

 1. Set up a React development environment.

-2. Copy and paste the provided frontend code into your React application.

-3. Ensure that the required dependencies and custom hooks (useWalletConnection, useTokenInfo, useTransferToken, useBurnTokens, useMintTokens) are imported and available.

-4. Customize the UI components and styling as desired.
+2. Customize the UI components and styling as desired.

-5. Run your React application to access the NigeriaToken functionality through the frontend.
+3. Run your React application to access the NigeriaToken functionality through the frontend.

 ### Help